hackerbirds/flap/README.md

 ### "HOW ARE MY FILES ENCRPYTED?"

-Files are encrypted using secret keys generated from the ticket.
+Files are encrypted using secret keys generated using the ticket.
 Thanks to the design of tickets, no one but you and the recipient knows how to decrypt the file.
+The <a href="https://noiseprotocol.org/">Noise protocol</a> is used as the foundation for encryption.
+The cryptography primitives we use are:
-The encryption used is <code>XChaCha20-Poly1305</code>, which is fast, modern, well-known, and verifies the integrity of the file as it gets transferred.
+- `ChaCha20-Poly1305` for the AEAD, which is fast, modern, well-known, and verifies the integrity of the file as it gets transferred.
+- `Curve25519` for the DH operations
+    - Note: iroh uses `ed25519` keys for authenticating p2p endpoints, and we use a clever trick to convert these keys into `X25519` keys used for Noise.
+- `Kyber1024` as the Hybrid KEM
+- `Blake2s` as the hash function